Bit Pazar shooting: Aftermath

-The initial event caused confusion and a protest at Bit Pazar that in the enuring confrontation, police shot and killed 1 Macedonian female and 3 Albanian males.
-Some people in the protests carried guns and at the time it was said among Macedonian circles that those wounded or killed were from Albania and Kosovo and not citizens from Macedonia.
+At the time it was said among Macedonian circles that those wounded or killed were from Albania and Kosovo and not citizens from Macedonia.
 In some parts of Skopje, buses were stoned, and in others, barricades made from tyres were erected.
 At the funerals for Albanians, there was large turnout that for a short time obstructed major roads.
-A scholar stated that the Bit Pazar event was over economic considerations due to Albanian mafia operations and that the confrontation was devoid of political reverberation from ethnic Albanians or Albanian political leaders.

-The incident at Bit Pazar, nonetheless, placed the majority of people in Tetovo and Skopje in a warlike atmosphere.
-People kept away from city streets in the evening and both ethnic groups were preparing for the possibility of a larger conflict.
-Ethnic Albanians and Macedonians credit Mitat Emini, then part of the Party for Democratic Prosperity (PDP) leadership and who had the trust of Macedonian leaders as stopping the situation from escalating out of control.
-Emini, speaking for more than half an hour in Albanian publicly intervened and urged Albanians in the country to not go out onto the streets.
+British journalist Misha Glenny described most of Tetovo and Skopje after the incident as being in a state of "war psychosis".
+He reported that people kept away from city streets in the evening and both ethnic groups were preparing for the possibility of a larger conflict.
+According to him, ethnic Albanians and Macedonians credit Mitat Emini, then part of the Party for Democratic Prosperity (PDP) leadership and who had the trust of Macedonian leaders as preventing the situation from escalating out of control.
+Emini spoke for more than half an hour in Albanian and urged Albanians in the country to not go out onto the streets.